Breeze/breeze.tooling/breeze-entity-generator/README.md

 `kebabCaseFileNames`: Optionally generate kebab-case-file-names instead of PascalCaseFileNames.

 `useEnumTypes`: Optionally generate an Enums.ts file containing enums defined in the metadata.
-Only effective if input file contains an "enumTypes" section.
+Only effective if input metadata contains an "enumTypes" section.

 ## Description
 At the core of the typescript generator sits [handlebars](http://handlebarsjs.com/) which is responsible for generating the actual TypeScript source code.
 The output that handlebars generate can be customized by modifying the templates.